bluedrool/Qidi-Q2-tuning-tweaks-and-mods/docs/fan2.md

 # How to use the toolhead fan 2 header in Klipper

-Information thanks to weaw on Qidi discord.
+Information and thanks to weaw on Qidi discord.

 Add this to printer.cfg